 Penang is one of Malaysia’s most visited tourist destinations and my favourite city in Malaysia too.
-Also known as "The Pearl of Orient" it has a lot to offer visitors – history, culture, exotic foods, beautiful beaches and more.
+Also known as "The Pearl of Orient" and "The Silicon Valley of the East" for its massive electrical and electronics industry, it has a lot to offer visitors – history, culture, exotic foods, beautiful beaches and more.
 There are so many things to do in Penang .
 Here are some of them.

 The capital of Penang, Georgetown, is a UNESCO World Cultural Heritage Site because of its well-preserved historical buildings.